fluent-wallet/fluent-docs/eSpace/how-to/sign-data.md

 Some other signers implement `personal_sign` as `eth_sign`, because the Go Ethereum client changed the behavior of their `eth_sign` method.
-Because MetaMask supports existing applications, MetaMask implements both `personal_sign` and `eth_sign`.
+Because Fluent supports existing applications, Fluent implements both `personal_sign` and `eth_sign`.
 You might need to check what method your supported signers use for a given implementation.

 :::caution important